 Net cash provided by operating activities increased by \$4 million in 2015 compared to 2014.
 The increase reflected higher operating cash receipts from increased net sales and an increase in accrued expenses and other liabilities, partially offset by an increase in trade accounts receivable.
-The \$15 million increase in accrued expenses and other liabilities in 2015 was primarily attributed to increases in accrued marketing and other branding activities of \$6 million, incentive and other personnel related expenses of \$2 million, and miscellaneous other fees and expenses of \$6 million.
-The increase in accrued expenses in accrued expenses in accrued expenses in accrued expenses of \$12 million in 2015.
+The \$15 million increase in accrued expenses and other branding activities of \$6 million, incentive and other personnel related expenses of \$2 million, and miscellaneous other fees and expenses of \$6 million.
+The increase in accrued expenses and other liabilities was offset by an increase in accrued expenses and other liabilities was offset by an increase in accrued expenses and other fees and expenses of \$6 million.
+The increase in accrued expenses and other liabilities was offset by an increase in accounts receivable of \$12 million in 2015.
 The increase in accounts receivable was due to an increase in net sales.

 Net cash provided by operating activities increased \$13.4 million in 2014 compared to 2013.
-The year-over-year increase was primarily driven by favorable cash flows relating to accounts receivable and increased net sales and earnings in 2014, partially offset by significantly higher income taxes paid in 2014 compared to 2013.
+The year-overyear increase was primarily driven by favorable cash flows relating to accounts receivable and increased net sales and earnings in 2014, partially offset by significantly higher income taxes paid in 2014 compared to 2013.
 Net sales and associated cash collections increased primarily due to additions to our distribution network and a revised pricing strategy in late 2013 and a stronger demand from existing dealers during 2014.
 The increased payments for income taxes during 2014 resulted from increased taxable income that exceeds available net operating loss carryforwards.